RioRocker97/2-project-fight/README.md

 Project_Fight is not my personal serious android development project due to short development time and lack of android application development knowledges.So, Please dont take my app too serious .

 Project_Fight should have the following feature
- - User Profile
+ - view User Profile (Mutithreading for faster processing)
- - Basic Chatting to set the date for a fight match
+ - Basic Chatting to set the date for a fight match (Socket Programming)
- - 2D mini-game for online fighting
+ - 2D mini-game for (fake) online fighting

 ## Project Status
 Initialize project :ok_hand: